TimSeyschab/shellnuts/posts/springboot3AndPinnedDeps/index.md

 </properties>
 ```

-Time to call it a day!
+I took a long look outside my window and called it a day!